A Fundamental Test for Galaxy Formation Models: Matching the Lyman-$\alpha$ Absorption Profiles of Galactic Halos over

 Finally, this study focused solely on the mean (or median) \lya transmission around galactic halos, but there is clearly much more information available from the full \lya flux distribution and its correlations.
 Other statistics quantifying \lya absorption, such as the PDF \citep[see also][]{Kollmeier_2003}, the $N_{\rm HI}$ CDDF \citep{Prochaska_2011, Stinson_2012, Tumlinson_2013, Gutcke_2017}, or the line-of-sight power spectrum at different impact parameters from halos, can provide additional constraints on gas in the CGM and CGM-IGM interface.
 However, our work demonstrates that before investigating these other statistics, it is important to ensure that simulations can reproduce the mean \lya flux profile over the full range of scales probed around galaxies.

 \acknowledgments

 We are thankful to Volker Springel for sharing his code to bin SPH outputs into Cartesian grids and to Andreu Font-Ribera for sharing the values of the data points and error bars published in \cite{Font-Ribera_2012b} and \cite{Font-Ribera_2013}.
-We thank Annalisa Pillepich, Lars Hernquist and the members of the ENIGMA group at the Max Planck Institute for Astronomy (MPIA) for helpful comments and discussions.
+We thank Andrea Macci\`o, Annalisa Pillepich, Lars Hernquist and the members of the ENIGMA group at the Max Planck Institute for Astronomy (MPIA) for helpful comments and discussions.
+We are grateful to the anonymous referee, whose comments improved the quality of this scientific article.
 DS thanks Emanuele Paolo Farina, Hector Hiss and Michael Walther for useful comments on a draft of this manuscript.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), which is supported by the Office of Science of the U.S. Department of Energy under Contract no. DE-AC02-05CH11231.
 ZL acknowledges support from the Scientific Discovery through Advanced Computing (SciDAC) program funded by U.S. Department of Energy Office of Advanced Scientific Computing Research and the Office of High Energy Physics.
 This work made extensive use of the NASA Astrophysics Data System and of the astro-ph preprint archive at arXiv.org.